 Why bother holding longer?

 - Qualifying Disposition: Income is the difference between the lower of the fair market value at the grant date or sale date and the price you paid.
-(With a minimum of $0)
+(With a minimum of $0).
+However, there is no provision for the exercise price – this can cause you to owe more income taxes than you'd otherwise expect in certain scenarios.

 - Disqualifying Disposition: Income is the difference between the fair market value at the execution date and the price you paid.